 2.541 Volume solids - Percentage residue by volume obtained by evaporation under specified conditions.

-2.542 Wash Primer ― See ‘etching primer’.
+2.542 Wash Primer ― See ‘etching primer’

 2.543 Washability ― The ease with which the dirt can be removed from a paint surface by washing.
 In case of water-based paints, it refers also to the ability of the coat to withstand washing without removal or substantial damage.